 Note: Here we show a typical country’s predicted rating on investment profile under a scenario where a country faces a minimum versus the 99th percentile number of ICSID disputes.
 Results were obtained by using simulations that accounted for inferential uncertainty.
 The point estimates here represent the mean predicted ratings and the line represents the 95% level of uncertainty associated with these estimates.

-The fact that the level of uncertainty around our predicted values is so high, however, raises an interesting question about the impact of the passage of time.
+[The fact that the level of uncertainty around our predicted values is so high, however, raises an interesting question about the impact of the passage of time.
 As discussed earlier, the assumption that international institutions automatically generate adverse effects with regards to country reputation is questionable.
 Developing a system of effective monitoring and enforcement is likely to take time as does reputational change.
 Much of the literature on investment treaties, however, assumes that dispute involvement entails costs, regardless of time period.
-This is an unnecessary assumption that we examine more closely by unpacking potential temporal variation in the effect that ICSID disputes have on a country’s reputation.
+This is an unnecessary assumption that we examine more closely by unpacking potential temporal variation in the effect that ICSID disputes have on a country’s reputation.DELETE???]

 Figure 3.
 Change in Effect of ICSID Disputes Over Time